 At a special meeting, you can do almost everything that you can do at a regular meeting, unless your local code or rules say otherwise (with the exception of towns, which may not pass a resolution or order for the payment of money at any other than a regular meeting.
 See RCW 35.27.270).

-But, RCW 42.30.080(3) says that you cannot take “final disposition” on an item that was not posted on the on the special meeting agenda.
+But, RCW 42.30.080(3) says that the agenda must adequately describe the business to be transacted and that you cannot take “final disposition” on an item that was not posted on the special meeting agenda or was insufficiently described in the agenda.
+See In re: Recall of Bird, et. al. (2023).
 While “final disposition” is not defined in the statute, RCW 42.30.020(3) defines "final action" as a collective positive or negative decision, or an actual vote “upon a motion, proposal, resolution, order, or ordinance.”

 Therefore, you cannot vote on or take a “straw poll” on a new matter brought to the table in a special meeting.
 Why?
 Because “final action” includes any collective decision on a “motion, proposal, resolution, order, or ordinance” and final action cannot be taken on a matter not listed on the original agenda.